 - 1. Purpose.
-The purpose of this setback-area is to preserve tree canopy within the IH zone as a vegetated buffer between the deep-water marine terminal and the OS zone.
-Preserving trees within the setback-area will help to reduce the detrimental impacts of heavy industrial development on the natural resources and functional values that exist within the OS zone west of the IH zone.
-The setback-area will also provide space for the placement of future rail infrastructure and security infrastructure if necessary to serve the marine terminal. - 2.
-Where the setbackregulation applies.
-The setback applies within the IH zone that is area regulation applies within the 100 foot setback from the OS area, adjacent to the OS zone, as shown on map 595-2.
-Adjustments are prohibited, but modifications may be requested through a West Hayden Island Resource Review. - Setback-area regulation.
-Unless exempted in paragraph B.4 below, Delevelopment, clearing, grading and filling must be setback 100 feet from the OS zone, as shown on map 595-2-are prohibited within the setback from OS area. - 4.
-Excemptions.
-The following development is allowed within exempt from the OS zone setback area regulation: - a.
+The purpose of this setback is to preserve tree canopy within the IH zone as a vegetated buffer between the deep-water marine terminal and the OS zone.
+Preserving trees within the setback will help to reduce the detrimental impacts of heavy industrial development on the natural resources and functional values that exist within the OS zone west of the IH zone.
+The setback will also provide space for the placement of future rail infrastructure and security infrastructure if necessary to serve the marine terminal. - 2.
+Where the setback applies.
+The setback applies within the IH zone that is, adjacent to the OS zone, as shown on map 595-2.
+Adjustments are prohibited, but modifications may be requested through a West Hayden Island Resource Review. - 3.
+Setback.
+Development, clearing, grading and filling must be setback 100 feet from the OS zone, as shown on map 595-2. - 4.
+Exceptions.
+The following development is allowed within the OS zone setback: - a.
 Railroad spur or lead lines and railroad yards associated with a deepwater marine terminal; - b.
 Development required to provide security for the deep-water marine terminal; - c.
-Driveways; and - d.
+Driveways; - d.
 Groundwater monitoring wells and water quality monitoring stations; - e.
-Natural resource enhancement and mitigation including tree and vegetation replacement; and - d.
+Natural resource enhancement and mitigation including tree and vegetation replacement; and - f.
 Clearing, grading and filling that is required in order to construct the development allowed in subparagraphs B.4.a through B.4.c.